dave1010/ceo-bench/dev/CONTEXT.md

-./prompts - YAML prompt templates and rubrics ./scripts - Python scripts for generation, evaluation, grading ./questions - generated question YAML files
+./prompts - YAML prompt templates and rubrics ./scripts - Python scripts for generation, evaluation, grading
+    - generate_answers.py calls `llm` to produce an answer for a question
+    - grade_answers.py grades an answer using `llm` ./questions - generated question YAML files
 ./dev - development notes and WIP docs
 ./answers - model responses to prompts